Job Title: Chair

-In November 2014, Mr. Austin was appointed DFID country director for Afghanistan, based in Kabul, managing the UK’s £178 million annual support for economic development.
-Most recently, he was Head of the UK’s Stabilisation Unit (reporting jointly to FCO, MoD and DFID), which provides policy and operational support to the UK’s responses to conflict and crises (including Ukraine, Libya, Somalia and Iraq).
-In 2013, he was Director, G8 based in the Cabinet Office.
-This role covered negotiations with G8 partners, and engagement with other governments, NGOs and private sector, on extractives, land governance and open data.
+In November 2014, Mr. Austin was appointed the UK Department for International Development (DFID) Country Director for Afghanistan, based in Kabul, managing the UK’s £178 million annual support for economic development.
+Most recently, he was Head of the UK’s Stabilisation Unit (reporting jointly to FCO, MoD and DFID), which provides policy and operational support to the UK’s responses to conflict and crises (including Ukraine, Libya, Somalia, and Iraq).
+In 2013, he was Director, G-8, based in the Cabinet Office.
+This role covered negotiations with G-8 partners, and engagement with other governments, NGOs, and the private sector on extractives, land governance, and open data.

 Previous posts include: Head of Conflict, Humanitarian and Security at DFID (2011-2012); Country Director in Bangladesh (2007-11); and Principal Private Secretary to the Secretary of State (1999-2001).